apache/druid/docs/operations/metadata-migration.md

 ## Exporting metadata

-Druid provides an [Export Metadata Tool](../operations/export-metadata.md) for exporting metadata from Derby into CSV files which can then be imported into your new metadata store.
+Druid provides an [Export Metadata Tool](../operations/export-metadata.md) for exporting metadata from Derby or PostgreSQL into CSV files which can then be imported into your new metadata store.

 The tool also provides options for rewriting the deep storage locations of segments; this is useful